God is speaking. Our job is to listen.

 In order to help us listen better, we will be pausing all search processes indefinitely until free movement is restored and/or adaptive technologies and processes are developed that help us bridge this discernment gap.

 Over the past month, the Bishop’s Office has been in contact with congregational leaders to clarify what work may be finished up and how these changes will impact the timeline of each search.
 For congregations who experience a new vacancies (Rector/Priest-in-Charge/Vicar) our top priority is securing workable clergy coverage for the duration of the pause (and beyond as needed).
+If you are considering a diocesan clergy position, our resource document on Transition Clergy is available for review.

 Depending on the situation, some transition work may be authorized by the Office of the Bishop if the following conditions are met: